RickStrahl/BlogPosts/2020-01/.NET-Core-IIS-InProcess-Hosting-Issues-in-.NET-Core-3.1/NetCoreIisInprocessHostingIssuesInNetCore31.md

 </aspNetCore>
 ```

-Turns out in this case that didn't help and I didn't actually get more detailed error info because this happened as part of the initial startup sequence, but this is good advice nevertheless for startup debugging.
+Turns out in this case that didn't help either and I didn't actually get more detailed error info because this happened as part of the initial startup sequence, but this is good advice nevertheless for startup debugging. **Remember to do this only for debugging** as it will slow down your application and potentially expose sensitive detail into the logs.

 Damian Edwards also chimed in with looking in the Event Log: